 - Avoid water containing excessive salts as their accumulation burns roots and leaves.

-- Try the bottom watering method as it allows Cupid Peperomia to absorb water well.
+- Try the bottom watering method, which allows Cupid Peperomia to absorb water well.

-- Insert a stick or your fingers 2-3 inches deep in the soil to check the soil moisture.
-If you feel the soil dry, the plant is craving water; otherwise, leave the soil dry for a couple of days.
+- Insert a stick or your fingers 2-3 inches deep to check the soil moisture.
+If you feel the soil is dry, the plant craves water; otherwise, leave the soil dry for a couple of days.

 3. Ideal Temperature